The Haunt: History

-After returning from tour, The Haunt recorded two singles to be released independent of a studio album, "Why Are You So Cold?" and "Cigarettes & Feelings" The band then proceeded to record a new EP, the "Social Intercourse EP" with From First to Last guitarist/producer, Matt Good.
-All the songs on the EP, except for one, "Permanent", were released as singles.
-One of which, "Twisted Dream", saw its video directed by Darren Stein, known for his work on Jawbreaker, and G.B.F.
+After returning from tour, The Haunt recorded two singles to be released independent of a studio album; "Why Are You So Cold?" and "Cigarettes & Feelings" The band then proceeded to record a new EP, the Social Intercourse EP with From First to Last guitarist/producer, Matt Good.
+All the songs on the EP, except "Permanent", were released as singles.
+One of the singles, "Twisted Dream", saw its video directed by Darren Stein, known for his work on Jawbreaker, and G.B.F.
 In 2021 The Haunt supported The Hu on two tours of North America.